Le Commandant Charcot: The Geographic North Pole & Scoresby Sound

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Arctic expedition.

 This North Pole expedition cruise sails from Reykjavik, Iceland to east Greenland and the Arctic ice floe, then on to Svalbard, ending with a charter flight to Paris, France.
-Expeditions venture to remote locales and include regular Zodiac landings lead by a team of naturalist guides, plus possible added-cost activities.
+Expeditions venture to remote locales and include regular Zodiac landings lead by a team of naturalist guides, plus possible extra activities (included on Charcot).

 Iceland’s capital stretches along the edge of a vast bay in the west of the country.
 Perlan, the “Pearl of Reykjavík,” a museum located on ’Oskjuhlið hill, offers a panoramic view of the lush, green landscapes.
 A little further, one can easily spot the signpost showing the way to the evangelical Hallgrímskirkja church, and to the historical center where one can stroll along the Skólavördustígur and the Laugavegur, two lively streets with charming small shops.
 For some relaxation just outside of the city, visitors have the opportunity to visit the Reykjanes peninsula and its famous thermal lagoons of the Blue Lagoon.